 I’m not 100% sure what the takeaway of this story should be.

-I keep thinking that “I am never too old to be too young.”
-But, what does that mean?
+I keep thinking, “I am never too old to be too young.”
+But what does that mean?

-I believe that it has to do with people’s willingness to dismiss truth.
+I believe the takeaway has something to do with people’s willingness to dismiss the truth.
 At 46, the idea that I was too young is absurd.
 That wasn’t really the issue.
 The woman was just trying to silence me however she could.
-When Paul told Timothy not to let others despise his youth.
-He was telling him that when he spoke truth it was just as valid as when someone older did.
+When Paul told Timothy not to let others despise his youth, Paul was telling him that when he spoke truth it was just as valid as when someone older did.
 Truth is not a respecter of persons.
 Truth is just truth.

 The Second Takeaway, Itching Ears

-When I was a kid on into adulthood, I often heard pastors quote 2 Timothy 4:3 “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions”.
+When I was a kid and into adulthood, I often heard pastors quote 2 Timothy 4:3: “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions.”

 This, of course, was always about what others would do.
 Typically, it was used to talk about how liberals would find teachers who wouldn’t condemn their sin.
 There is truth to that.
-But, I have also come to believe that this is just as live an issue for conservatives.
+But I have also come to believe that this is just as live an issue for conservatives.
 Rafael Cruz is a good example.
 My little country Church with 30-40 attendees paid him a month’s budget to come for a weekend and scratch their itch.
-He told them they were right, that their political views were right, and he snuck in some prosperity teaching which they normally would have rejected but it was packaged with their ear scratching.
+He told them they were right, that their political views were correct, and he snuck in some prosperity teaching, which they normally would have rejected, but it was packaged with their ear scratching.

-It isn’t just that “they” will want teachers who will scratch their itch.
+It isn’t just “they” who will want teachers who will scratch their itch.
 They will.
 But so will “we”.
 This isn’t about someone else, it is about us.
-Too often, we try to make hard teachings about others and we miss the truth in it for us, for you, for me.
+Too often, we try to teach hard things about others, and we miss the truth in it for us, for you, and me.

-This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today.
+This essay is from our Anastasis Series, where we resurrect articles from the past that are still relevant today.
 This piece was first published on February 17, 2020, and has been lightly edited and updated.